Itai Dzamara: Abduction and investigation

 On the morning of 9 March 2015, Dzamara was abducted by five unidentified men while at a barbershop in Glen View, a suburb of Harare.
 The men were alleged to have accused him of stealing cattle before handcuffing him and driving away with him in a white pick-up truck with concealed number plates.
 Dzamara's wife, Sheffra Dzamara, subsequently filed a missing person report the same day at Glen Norah Police Station.
 Local activists expressed concern that Dzamara had been abducted by state security agents.
 Dzamara's mobile phone was switched off shortly after his disappearance and has not been turned on since.

 The following day, on 10 March 2015, Zimbabwe Lawyers for Human Rights approached the High Court in Harare to request that it order authorities to offer all available resources for the search for Dzamara.
 On 13 March, the High Court accepted this request, and also ordered authorities to advertise Dzamara's disappearance on state-owned media, as well as to provide weekly updates about the status of the investigation until Dzamara was located.
 A missing person appeal launched by Dzamara's legal team was published in several local newspapers.
+The Zimbabwean government suggested that Dzamara had staged the abduction.

+On 11 March 2015, a group of protesters demanding Dzamara's release outside the Zimbabwean parliament clashed with police officers, leading to the deployment of tear gas to disperse the protest.

 On 1 April 2015, the Irish human rights organisation Front Line Defenders issued a statement accusing the Zimbabwe Republic Police of failing to comply with the High Court's order to search for Dzamara.
 The ZRP made their first official statement on Dzamara's disappearance in 2018, appealing for information about his whereabouts three years after his disappearance.
 Following criticism about the timing of the statement, the ZRP subsequently released an additional statement in which it claimed that it had been searching for Dzamara "non-stop" since 2015.
 In 2024, the ZRP told Voice of America that they were unable to provide any updates concerning the status of the investigation.

 In 2016, the then-Vice-President of Zimbabwe, Emmerson Mnangagwa, told the United Nations Periodic Review in Geneva that the Zimbabwean government was "actively searching" for Dzamara.